 If you ask a majority of New Orleanians, the Big Easy is one of the most haunted destination in America; a place where the dead — or undead — refuse to rest.
 Famous for its practitioners of the mystical arts, voodoo,

 Following, we've compiled a list of six of New Orleans' most famously haunted hotels.
-If spending the night surrounded by ghosts is your group's idea of a good time, the following properties fit the bill and are open for business.
+If spending the night surrounded by ghosts is your group's idea of a good time, the properties below fit the bill and are open for business.

 - 833 Poydras Street